cabforum/servercert/docs/EVG.md

    B.  **Entity Name**: Verify that the Applicant's formal legal name matches the Applicant's name in the EV Certificate Request.
    C.  **Registration Number**: The CA MUST attempt to obtain the Applicant's date of formation, or the identifier for the legislative act that created the International Organization Entity.
 In circumstances where this information is not available, the CA MUST enter appropriate language to indicate that the Subject is an International Organization Entity.

+For the above requirements (1 to 4), when necessary, it's allowed the use of QGIS that consolidate and publish official information of one or more Incorporating or Registration Agencies.

 ### 11.2.2.
 Acceptable Method of Verification

 1. **Private Organization Subjects**: Unless verified under subsection (6), all items listed in [Section 11.2.1](#1121-verification-requirements) (1) MUST be verified directly with, or obtained directly from, the Incorporating or Registration Agency in the Applicant's Jurisdiction of Incorporation or Registration.
 Such verification MAY be through use of a Qualified Government Information Source operated by, or on behalf of, the Incorporating or Registration Agency, or by direct contact with the Incorporating or Registration Agency in person or via mail, e-mail, Web address, or telephone, using an address or phone number obtained directly from the Qualified Government Information Source, Incorporating or Registration Agency, or from a Qualified Independent Information Source.